biosustain/fermentation-mpc/README.md

 version fermentationtool.py which is build on the framework dash.

 ![](/images/interface.png)
-note that these plot are not correct since it is build on 2 different sets of experimental data
+Note that these plot are not correct since it is build on 2 different sets of experimental data.

-## Requirements
+## Dependencies
 The project uses pipenv to handle virtual environment. <br />
 Install pipenv here [pipenv installation](https://github.com/pypa/pipenv#installation)